npinochet/castle/GDD.md

 - Add a quick step/dodge mechanic where you can approach or flee the enemy.
 Enemies can do this too, so you have to be focused and block or dodge incoming quick step attacks.
 - Make a tall enemy that can't be jumped over
 - Find a way to make enemies follow you and really overwhelm and bother you when you pass them through
-  - For example in dark souls you can't really run through enemies some times, because they can stop you in narrow doors or geometry and overwhelm you
+  - For example in dark souls you can't really run through enemies some times, because they can stop you in narrow halllways or geometry and overwhelm you
 - Polish combat?
 Rethink combat, maybe change the animations a bit, make them faster?
   - Rethink anticipation frames
 - Have stakes